gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 </p>

 <h4>2b.
 Optional view after selecting "No" with contact option</h4>
-<p>The expando labeled “Need urgent help with a problem?
+<p>The expand/collapse pattern labeled “Need urgent help with a problem?
 Contact us” will be closed by default.</p>
 <img src="./images/feedback-contact-en.png" width="600">
 <p>Image description: After interacting with the “No” button in, a text entry screen will replace the prompt.  </p>
-<p>In the contact option, there is an expando with the header “Need urgent help with a problem?
+<p>In the contact option, there is an expand/collapse pattern with the header “Need urgent help with a problem?
 Contact us”.
-When the expando is opened, there is a customizable link to contact the service.</p>
+When the expand/collapse pattern is opened, there is a customizable link to contact the service.</p>
-<p>After the expando, there is a heading for “Please provide more details” followed by instructions to not include personal information: “You will not receive a reply.
+<p>After the expand/collapse pattern, there is a heading for “Please provide more details” followed by instructions to not include personal information: “You will not receive a reply.
 Don’t include personal information (telephone, email, SIN financial, medical, or work details.
 Maximum 300 characters.”
 There is a small text entry box followed by a button for “Submit”.
 </p>